egemensert/egemensert.github.io/about.md

     transforming unstructured data into structured format, analyzing structured data to extract information, and controlling systems with either traditional approaches or Reinforcement Learning.
 Projects are focused on analyzing human systems.
-Take a look at my analysis on Turkish <a href='/politics/turkey/2019/08/26/characterizing-political-participation/'>Political Variety</a>. <br/><br/>
+Take a look at my analysis on Turkish <a href='/politics/turkey/2019/08/26/characterizing-political-participation/'>Political Variety</a>.
+My resume, Google Scholar page and contact information are below my interests (mild innuendo).
+Feel free to skip the next paragraph if not interested. <br/>
     &nbsp;&nbsp;&nbsp;Aside from research, I love exploring the world by traveling, learning indigenous languages, experiencing diverse cultures and <a href='https://open.spotify.com/playlist/1K1WQUtinIzfSn7AqrRrLI?si=hT7k7DO_T_Cnqh6cx8xDFQ'>music</a>.
 Thinking on how these constructs emerge from the intricate interactions among people and nature.
 For instance, check out this <a href='https://qz.com/1176962/map-how-the-word-tea-spread-over-land-and-sea-to-conquer-the-world/'>Quartz post</a>.
     <img src='/assets/beento.png' class='image' align='right' style='margin-left: 10px; margin-right:0; margin-top:20px; width:18em;'/>